A Great Day in Harlem: Film

 Jean Bach, a radio producer of New York, recounted the story behind the photograph in her 1994 documentary film, A Great Day in Harlem.
 This incorporated 8 mm film footage taken by bassist Milt Hinton on the day of the shoot.
 The film was nominated in 1995 for an Academy Award for Documentary Feature.

 Bach described how, upon the film's release, a number of similar photographs employed the "A Great Day in..." theme.
 Hugh Hefner assembled Hollywood-area musicians for "A Great Day in Hollywood" in conjunction with a sneak preview of A Great Day in Harlem.
-Soon after, "A Great Day in Philadelphia" included musicians such as Jimmy Heath, Benny Golson and Ray Bryant.
+Soon afterwards, "A Great Day in Philadelphia" included musicians such as Jimmy Heath, Benny Golson and Ray Bryant.
 During the filming of Kansas City (1996), musicians including Jay McShann posed for "A Great Day in Kansas City".
-A multi-page supplement in The Star-Ledger featured "A Great Day in Jersey", while a Dutch photograph was titled "A Great Day in Haarlem".
+A multi-page supplement in The Star-Ledger featured "A Great Day in Jersey", while a Dutch photograph was titled "A Great Day in Ha(a)rlem".
 In 1998, "Great Day in St Paul" was taken by Byron Nelson.

 The trend spread to other styles of music, with Houston blues musicians posing for "A Great Day in Houston".
 "A Great Day in Hip Hop" was followed by XXL's "The Greatest Day in Hip Hop".
 An Atlanta radio station gathered musicians for "A Great Day in Doo-Wop".
 A New York cellist, inspired by both the original photograph and the film, assembled chamber musicians for "A Great Day in New York".
 The New York Post ran "A Great Day in Spanish Harlem".

 The photograph was a key plot point in Steven Spielberg's 2004 film The Terminal.
 The film starred Tom Hanks as Viktor Navorski, a character who comes to the United States in search of Benny Golson's autograph, with which he can complete his deceased father's collection of autographs from the musicians pictured in the photo.
-Golson himself made a cameo appearance in the film.Lorne Graham, "A Great Day in Harlem/The Terminal", NEMC article.
+Golson himself made a cameo appearance in the film.